California Reptiles & Amphibians

 Click on a picture for a larger view

-Range in California: Orange
+Range in California: Orange and adjacent Gray

-Click the map for a guide
+Click the map for a guide to the other subspecies

-Adult, Siskiyou County
+Adult 2, Siskiyou County

-Adult, Del Norte County © Alan Barron
+Adult 3, Del Norte County © Alan Barron

 Adult, Klickitat County, Washington

-You can see more pictures of this lizard and its habitat from Oregon and Washington, HERE
+You can see more pictures of this lizard and its habitat from Oregon and Washington, Here.

 Description